 - as part of St Catherine's School policy review schedule (every 2 years); - as required, with changes to current legislation, research, policy and best practice; - following issues raised through the Complaints and Grievances Policy; - after any significant child safety incident; and - upon receipt of staff and parent/guardian feedback.

 10. Compliance Requirements

 Federal

-- a Child Safety and Wellbeing Act 2005 - b National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code 2018)
+National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code 2018)

 Victorian